 When it comes to carbohydrates, it is important not to overload as this group of foods can leave you feeling sluggish and bloated.
-However, if you are able to get the balance right, a small amount of carbs should help to see you through a run.
+However, eating a small amount of carbs the morning before a big run should help to see you through.
 That's because carbs are able to boost stores of glycogen which serves as a source of energy.

 Healthy carbohydrate foods:

 - Brown rice

 A little bit of protein before a race can help you feel full for a longer period of time - as a rough guide, around ¼ of your dinner plate should be made up of protein.
 On top of this, protein is really important for the muscles as it is used to build and repair tissue there.
 It makes up tendons, for example, as well as ligaments, collagen and elastin, the latter of which is essential for repair work.
 This means it is important to get protein both before and after a run.

 Read our blog 'How much protein do you really need?' for further information on protein.

 Nutritionist Emma Thornton says that we mustn't forget about eating healthy fats before a run.
 These provide fuel to sustain the body through a long distance and help support the absorption of multiple nutrients too.
 Healthy fats also help support the health of the muscles and joints.